 Did you know that scientists can extract DNA from just a polar bear’s footprint in the ground?
 Incredible!
 Two small samples of snow from a polar bear track revealed not only the DNA of the polar bear that made it but even from a seal, it had recently eaten.

 As an apex predator at the top of the food web, polar bears can signal that there are problems in the Arctic marine ecosystem.
 They are likely to be among the most vastly affected species as the Arctic warms and sea ice melts.
 Undoubtedly, climate change is not the only threat to these magnificent creatures.
 The oil and gas industries are also harming their habitats through oil exploration.
 If a bear comes into contact with oil spills, it can reduce the insulating effect of a bear’s fur.
-Which means they use more energy to get warm and can poison them if it gets in their system.
+This means they use more energy to get warm and can poison them if it gets in their system.